CalumBeck/BSW-Data-Course/chapter4.md

 #List of dice rolls
 Dicerolls = []

-#Make any neccesary imports here
-from random import randint

 #Create a for loop below to append the sum of 2 dice rolls to the Dicerolls list, 100 times.
 for i range(100):